-Dectrines of the Lutheran Church (Dogmatics) - Courses in the doctrines of the Lutheran Church are given five times a week for Middler and Senior students.
+Doctrines of the Lutheran Church (Dogmatics) - Courses in the doctrines of the Lutheran Church are given five times a week for Middler and Senior students.
 All the teachings of Holy Writ, as these are understood and set forth in our Lutheran Confessions, comprise the material for the courses in Dogmatics.
-Here, too, the goal is that of giving the public witnesses of the Gospel a

-Professor Armin Schuetze thorough knowledge of the Holy Scriptures.
+Here, too, the goal is that of giving the public witnesses of the Gospel a thorough knowledge of the Holy Scriptures.
 All the details of the principal teachings for Christian faith and life as taught, unfolded, and illustrated throughout the Bible are gathered together in this study.
 The systematic and comprehensive understanding of all the truths of God's message of salvation won by such a study enables Christ's public witnesses to proclaim and apply God's Word with authoritative conviction and certainty.
 The textbooks used in these courses are works produced by three former Wisconsin Lutheran Seminary professors, each of whom was an outstanding teacher of Lutheran doctrine.
 They are: Joh.
-P. Meyer, Dogmatics Notes; Adolf Hoenecke, Ev. -Luth.
+P. Meyer, Dogmatics Notes; Adolf Hoenecke, Ev. - Luth.
 Dogmatik; and John Schaller, Biblical Christology.
 In both Middler and Senior courses students are assigned two written papers on doctrinal topics for each quarter.

-S. T. 230A 1st quarter Theology 5 hours Gawrisch, Gerlach S. T. 230B 2nd quarter Anthropology 5 hours Gawrisch, Gerlach S. T. 230C 3rd quarter Christology 5 hours Gawrisch, Gerlach S. T. 334A 1st quarter Faith and the Means o 5 hours S. T. 334B The Order of Salvation the Ministerial Office 2nd quarter S. T. 334C 5 hours Antichrist, Death, the Becker, Vogel End of 3rd quarter the World, Eternity 5 hours Becker, Vogel
+S. T. 230A 1st quarter 5 hours Vogel, Gerlach S. T. 230B 2nd quarter Anthropology 5 hours Vogel, Gerlach S. T. 230C 3rd quarter Christology 5 hours Vogel, Gerlach S. T. 334A 1st quarter Faith and the Means of 5 hours S. T. 334B The Order of Salvation, the Ministerial Office 2nd quarter 5 hours Becker, Gawrisch S. T. 334C Antichrist, Death, the the World, Eternity · · · 3rd quarter 5 hours Becker, Gawrisch